Home care in the United States: Research and program accreditation

 In 2002, Lotus Shyu & Lee found that providing home nursing care is more suitable for patients rather than in-house nursing-home care for patients that are not seriously ill and who do not need the services after discharge from the hospital.
 In another 2002 article, Modin and Furhoff regarded the roles of patients' doctors as more crucial than their nurses and care workers.
 However, from an epidemiological standpoint, the risks of some community acquired infections are higher from home nursing than from inpatient nursing home care.
 In regards to financial expenditure, home nursing care is more cost effective than inpatient nursing home care.
 The quality aspect of home nursing was reviewed in a 2001 article in the Journal of Nursing Care Quality.
 In 2011, Christensen & Grönvall published a study of the challenges and opportunities of providing communication technologies supporting the cooperation between home care workers and family members.
 Although they provide home care for older adults in cooperation, family members and care workers harbour diverging attitudes and values towards their joint efforts.
-This state of affairs is a challenge for the design of information and computer technology (ICT) for home care.
+This situation is a challenge for the design of information and computer technology (ICT) for home care.